It's great that you're here!

 Your age:

-Your age plays a major role here.
-The older you are, the higher is the probability that the embryo has a genetic condition.
-This is because the probability of genetic abnormalities in your eggs increases with each year of life.
+Your age also plays a major role here.
+The older you are, the higher is the probability that the embryo has a genetic characteristic.
+This is because the probability of genetic abnormalities in your egg increases with each year of life.
 The effects of age on men's fertility and sperm quality have not yet been as well researched, but there is evidence that age may also play a role here.

 Number of pregnancy losses:

 With every pregnancy loss, the risk of another pregnancy loss in the subsequent pregnancy increases.
-This is because an increasing number of pregnancy loss makes you more likely to have underlying risk factors.
+This is because an increasing number of pregnancy losses makes you more likely to have underlying risk factors.

 Influenceable risk factors